summarize

 Minimum and maximum timestamp

-clause, so there is just one event in the output:
+Finds the minimum start time and maximum end times across events in the Dataset.
+With no by clause, there is just one event in the output:

 dataset=myDataset